Hopac/Hopac/Docs/Internals.md

 of implementing tail calls&mdash;even without tail prefixes.
 Unfortunately, the same cannot be said of all .Net JITs.

-In the beginning, Hopac used a simple ad hoc tool that to add tail prefixes to virtual tail calls in the Hopac libraries (basically all the places where Hopac relies on tail calls).
+In the beginning, Hopac used a simple ad hoc tool to add tail prefixes to virtual tail calls in the Hopac libraries (basically all the places where Hopac relies on tail calls).
 Unfortunately, even with the tail prefixes some tail calls simply won't be optimized properly.
 Furthermore, adding tail prefixes